CIP-FS25-106/CIP_FS25_106/README.md

 **Bonus**: What is the distribution of delays in Swiss public transport across transport modes (type of trains, tram, bus, ship etc.)?

+## Notes for Development

+- The system currently focuses on three main stations: Lucern, Zürich HB, and Geneva
+- The code is structured to easily add more stations as needed
+- Rate limiting is implemented to respect the Swiss Transport API limits
+- Data is automatically organized by month for easier processing

 ## Data Sources

 The project utilizes the following data sources: